Ro-Cab/Active-Directory-Lab/README.md

 ## 🖥️ Step 3 - Create the Domain Controller VM
 Launched VirtualBox, created a new VM named DC, and used the Windows Server 2019 iso as the image.
 Made sure to set the OS edition to Desktop Experience or else I would not have a GUI and can only navigate using CLI.

-Set the type to “Windows (64-bit)” and assign at least 2 GB of RAM.
+Set the type to “Windows (64-bit)” and assign 4 GB of RAM.
 Left the rest of the settings as is and clicked Finish.
 I then right-clicked on the VM.
 Went to Network -> Adapter 1 & Adapter 2

 **- Adapter 1:** NAT (for Internet access)